UtrechtUniversity/research-engineering/_pages/manuals/template.md

 ---
-description: Briefly describe the aim of this guide and the tools involved.
+layout: default
+permalink: manuals/template
 ---

 ## Template Guide

+### Briefly describe the aim of this guide and the tools involved

 #### Step 1: Use \<Step X> to help readers move from one point to the next